 6. Register of Employee Stock Options

-The entries in this register must be authenticated by the company secretary or another person authorised by the company’s Board of Directors.
+The entries in this register must be authenticated by the company secretary or another person authorized by the company’s Board of Directors.

 7. Register of Shares/Other Securities Bought Back [Register of Buy-Back]